Dansk Sprognævn: History

 Different practices for Danish orthography has been in existence since the language started to be written down.
 During the last 400 years, this was systematized in descriptions usually written by people with knowledge about the language, some with and without official status.
 The first case of a state-supported norm was in the case of the Latin school act of 1739.
 The first official orthographic dictionary was Dansk Haandordbog by Svend Grundtvig from 1872.
 Different regulations and circulars has been issued since, most important the orthography reform of 1948.

 The Danish Language Council was created on March 17th, 1955.
 Since then, official changes have occurred in a more regular and incremental fashion than before.
+In 1985, the Danish Language Council became involved in the mayonnaise war.

 In 2006, the Danish Language Council went through changes in their organization, in which the position as a director was created, and Sabine Kirchmeier became the first in that position.
 In 2019, she was succeeded by Thomas Hestbæk Andersen.